 - People with uncontrolled diabetes

-- Athletes who exercise for more than 1–2 hours a day
+- Athletes who exercise for more than one to two hours a day

 - Anyone on a very low-calorie diet